daviddpruitt/Parallel-Computing-MapReduce/README.md

 Once completed the repository should contain your code, a short report, and any instructions needed to run your code.

+Important note:
+You should initialize the shared global dictionary inside your parallel section, there's a bug in the OpenMP system that sometimes causes a program to freeze when initializing outside the parallel section.

 Hints:
 * Its easier to load all the files containing text serial before entering the parallel processing region
 * Some of the variables will need to be locked before updating, otherwise a difficult to debug race condition may occure